 Here’re a few other things you can try:

-First of all, unless you’re experiencing a full-on headache after your sparring session that lasts for days, you should not go for anti-inflammatory ibuprofen or any painkillers.
+Unless you’re experiencing a full-on headache after your sparring session that lasts for days, you should not go for anti-inflammatory medication or any painkillers.

-Just don’t go overboard with them because such medications just mask the problem and won’t work when you really need them, especially if you keep on taking them on the regular basis.
+Just don’t go overboard with painkillers because they just mask the problem and won’t work when you really need them, especially if you keep on taking them on a regular basis.

 Cutting down the caffeine is another great way to eliminate slight headaches, especially if you’re getting exertion-related headaches and not due to any major trauma.